angeldollface/androfetch/README.markdown

 ***IMPORTANT INFORMATION: You are free to modify, redistribute, and do whatever you wish with this app.
 You are not allowed, however, to sell this app!***

 Before attempting to make a build, please make sure you have the Java JDK installed and Android Studio.
-To make a release build, click on the "Build" tab, click on "Generate Signed Bundle/APK", import or create a keystore and let Android Studio guide you through the rest of the process.
+To make a release build, click on the "Build" tab, click on "Generate Signed Bundle/APK", import or create a keystore, and let Android Studio guide you through the rest of the process.

 ## NOTE :scroll:

-- *Androfetch :robot: :gear.* by Alexander Abraham :black_heart: a.k.a. *"Angel Dollface" :dolls: :ribbon:*
+- *Androfetch :robot: :gear:.* by Alexander Abraham :black_heart: a.k.a. *"Angel Dollface" :dolls: :ribbon:*
 - Licensed under the GNU GPL v3.